todoubled/hotswap/README.md

 # Usage

-It requires at the very least base markup like this:
+It requires at the very least base markup of a wrapper, a container for the swappable items, and a container with navigational elements.
+For example:

 	<div class="hotswap">
 		<div class="nav">